 ‘Off the shelf’ solutions are usually unable to meet the challenges of localised culture, and this needs to be considered when creating content.
 Tailored learning creates the opportunity to maintain and promote business identity and culture at a consistent, global level.
 If this is an important factor for your learning, then consider this when scoping your solutions.

 It’s also important to consider your learners here.
 Many of your people will have different, preferred ways of learning, so for optimum success it might be worth providing a variety of delivery methods for each piece of learning.

 Think about all the practicalities of the learning you want to deploy.

 What are the working patterns/time differences?
 Do they have 24/7 learning needs?
 Is the right technology in place?
 Consider everything from lack of high speed broadband to no sound cards.

 This isn’t always as straightforward as it might sound.
 Most global organisations, particularly those who have external sales/marketing models i.e. distributor networks, affiliate arms, channel marketing teams and so on, are, in our experience, highly unlikely to be able to give you a specification document for their technology requirements.
 That means, it’s important for you to do your research and ensure you’ve asked the right questions to get the answers you need.

 Unfortunately, there is no magic formula on what works best for specific topics or subjects in specific industries or countries.

 If a business is working with a supplier to create the learning, then this is where the L&D professional will need to really get under the skin of the organisation.

 Quite simply it should always be the needs of the learner that are the ultimate focus, and the skill is to balance these with the business requirements and outcomes.

-Discover more about different approaches to achieving this and things you need to consider when planning your project with our free whitepaper, ‘Delivering Learning to Global Audiences’.
+Discover more about different approaches to achieving this and things you need to consider when planning your project with our free whitepaper, ‘Delivering Global Learning’.